The Fines

 No, once a SORN is put in place it will remain until you decide to tax it again.
 There is no other way to “unSORN” a car, and if you do wish to get it back on the road you will need to tax it first.

-Explore expert advice on moving, storing and generally keeping SORN vehicles.
+Explore expert advice on tax, insurance, and legal matters for SORNed cars and motorbikes.
 Our Knowledge Centre offers essential information to ensure you’re fully informed to manage your vehicle off the road.